syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/how-to/save-and-open-spreadsheet-data-as-base64-string.md

 ## Save and open Spreadsheet data as a Base64 string in ##Platform_Name## Spreadsheet control

-In the Spreadsheet component, there is currently no direct option to save and open data as a `Base64` string.
+In the Spreadsheet control, there is currently no direct option to save and open data as a `Base64` string.
 You can achieve this by saving the Spreadsheet data as blob data and then converting that saved blob data to a `Base64` string using `FileReader`.

 > You can get the Spreadsheet data as blob in the [saveComplete](https://helpej2.syncfusion.com/documentation/api/spreadsheet/#savecomplete) event when you set the  `needBlobData` as **true** and `isFullPost` as **false** in the [beforeSave](https://helpej2.syncfusion.com/documentation/api/spreadsheet/#beforesave) event.